shanalikhan/code-settings-sync/README.md

 **Type Sync in command Palette in order to view all commands.**

-**Note :** Latest Update is available for Code Version 1.9+ as currently its in insiders and I want to make sure that it works well to publish in normal release.

 ## Key Features
 ```
 1. Use your github account token and Gist.